Top-down view of dried Huang Qi slices spilling from a kraft package onto a clay-colored background.

 • 2-inch piece fresh ginger, sliced

-• 3-4 shiitake mushrooms (fresh or dried)
+• 3 to 4 shiitake mushrooms (fresh or dried)

 • 2 garlic cloves, smashed